binkley/homebrewery-files/scribes-supplies.md

 _**Research Paper.**_
 _Favored by apprentices and investigators, this page distills insights into practice._
-When you write on this page, you must note an ability (such as Strength, Intelligence or any of the six).
-When a creature reads the page before making a related ability or skill check, it can roll a d4 and add it to the result.
-This is a common supply item.

-_**Research Paper.**_
-_Favored by apprentices and investigators, this page distills insights into practice._
 When you write on this page, you must specify one ability (such as Strength or others).
 When a creature reads the page before making a related ability check or skill check, it can roll a d4 and add it to the result.
 This is a common supply item.

 _**Sealed Paper.**_